 Counseling services are provided in a confidential, non-judgmental manner.
 Students can seek assistance with assessment, consultation, individual/group counseling, and referral.
 Many students refer themselves for concerns related to their own substance use and for support in their recovery efforts.
 Also, workshops are offered to individuals referred by various on and off campus offices.
 Outreach programs are provided throughout the campus with the goal of educating our ECU community about the risks of alcohol and other drug abuse including strategies to minimize these risks.

 For some students, medication may be helpful in addressing the presenting concern or for follow-up on previously prescribed medications.
 The psychiatrist will write prescriptions when appropriate and follow-up with students to make adjustments to medications as necessary.
 To be eligible for this service, you must also attend individual counseling on a regular basis, with the frequency to be determined by your individual counselor.
-See more information about medication consultation.
+See more information about medication consulations.

 The Counseling Center utilizes a brief model of counseling, which means that a student will typically receive 4 to 8 individual counseling sessions, with no more than 12 individual counseling sessions per academic year.
 Although many presenting issues can be addressed within a brief model, some issues are more difficult to overcome, requiring longer-term treatment.
 We can provide you with a referral to a counselor in the Greenville area.
-See more information about community referrals.
+See more information about referrals/case management.

 The Counseling Center provides a variety of workshops and seminars that are open to all ECU students, regardless of whether or not you have ever attended counseling.
 No appointments are necessary for these events.
-See more information about our available workshops and seminars.
+See more information about workshops and seminars.

 Crisis counseling is available to students in emergency situations, such as: having a current plan to attempt suicide or to inflict bodily harm on another person, recent physical/sexual assault, hearing or seeing things that do not exist, etc. This service operates on a first-come-first-served basis, and is akin to utilizing a hospital's emergency room for a medical crisis.
 Sessions offered through Crisis Service are relatively brief, usually less than 30 minutes, and focus on stabilizing the crisis and creating a plan of action.